tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 \*\*\*: Depending of your implementation, another product object must replace the Product2 object

-**_TIP_**: The administrator user of the Org may not have access to some objects of the plugins becouse the plugin's repositories doesn't deploys the user profile.
+> **_TIP_**: The administrator user of the Org may not have access to some objects of the plugins becouse the plugin's repositories doesn't deploys the user profile.
 For example, there is a section that asks you to create 2 segments with a specific RecordType.
 Two things may happen: the RecordType doesn't exist or you doesn't have access to it.
 Try creating the record types or editing your profile.

 ![Add Image](https://github.com/tibeal/Fielo-Tutorials/blob/master/Instalation/Source/Add%20RecordType.png?raw=true) <!-- .element height="50%" width="50%" -->

+## Libraries

+After you followed all the steps from the Official Document and the notes and the tips of this tutorial, you can activate the Libraries of the Packages.
+To do so, just go to:

+> **Fielo Platform** App > **Libraries** Tab > _Activate all the Libraries_

+> **NOTE**: The FieloELR library has an issue.
+It uses Models in order to make easier for the users to create Courses from pre-defined templates.
+So, before you activate it, go to the Models Object

+> Setup \> Develop \> Objects

 :construction: :warning: **_Work In Progress!
 This Document isn't ready yet!!!_** :warning: :construction: